rogadev/ryanroga.com/README.md

 ## Technical Skills

+Let's get all those cliche buzzphrases out of the way really quick (sorry!)...
+I'm a passionate full-stack web developer who loves working with JavaScript and TypeScript.
+On the front-end, I'm a big fan of Vue, Svelte, and React.
+Each of these frameworks has their unique strengths, but lately, Svelte has been my go-to for its simplicity and elegance.
+Phew, now that's out of the way.

-I love working with JavaScript and TypeScript, and I have experience working on full-stack web development projects, as well as front-end or back-end specific development.
-I have also been integrating AI into several of my projects, including creating a simplified ChatGPT app that allows me to talk to my phone to ask simple questions.
-I am currently working on a new ChatGPT UI project, using the OpenAI API to create the ChatGPT interface that I want.
+I have experience working on a variety of web development projects, from full-stack to front-end or back-end specific.
+I'm also passionate about integrating AI into my projects, like creating a simplified ChatGPT app that lets me talk to my phone to ask simple questions.
+Currently, I'm working on a new ChatGPT UI project that uses the OpenAI API to create the perfect ChatGPT interface.

+When it comes to rendering frameworks, I've really enjoyed working with Astro, Nuxt, and SvelteKit.
+Astro is my favorite for building websites, but for web apps, I think that Nuxt 3 is really well done.
+SvelteKit is also fantastic, and I think it has the potential to become my go-to for future side projects once its ecosystem develops a bit more.
+I'll be eager to test drive 2.0 when it drops.

+Overall, I'm a versatile developer who loves to learn and experiment with new technologies.
+I'm exceptional at analyzing business needs, designing business logic, and crafting solutions that solve problems my clients didn't even realize they had.
+Whether it's building sleek front-ends or robust back-ends, I'm passionate about crafting high-quality solutions that bring value to users.

 ## Moving to Halifax, NS, Canada